 Unfortunately, a lot of parents underestimate how difficult having a baby can be.
 If you truly believe all a baby does is sleep, eat, and poop, you’re in for a huge surprise.
 They can cry for longer than all of these activities combined – especially if your baby has colic.
 A mommy crying while holding their crying baby is a much more common scenario than you would imagine.
 Just because it is not portrayed on your Instagram feed as much as quiet sleeping babies’ pictures or videos are, does not mean it does not happen.
 A visit and a bit of scroll down the parenthood community forum will prove otherwise within a minute.
 Go over the duties of a confinement nanny so you are certain that they are exactly what you need in your house.

 A lot of nannies are trained not only by their experience of being a nanny but also by their own experience of being a mother and giving birth.
 They would know the kind of pain you are having even if you are not the best at describing it – because they have been there.
 If you want to take extra precautions, you can get a nanny from agencies as they are normally certified and professionally-trained.
-These nannies have been in training for a long period of time Ask confinement nanny agencies around you and they would be more than glad to disclose such information.
+These nannies would normally be trained from time to time when they are not serving new mothers.
+Ask confinement nanny agencies around you and they would be more than glad to disclose such information.

 3) Agency vs Freelance